Jianru-Lin/cljs-circular-dependency/README.md

 __Simple Optimizations Output__

-In this mode, all symbols are ripped out of their namespaces (flattened into the same scope), allowing references to functions before their definitions due to Javascript's function-hoisting.

 ```javascript
 var circle = {core:{}};
 circle.core.pages = new cljs.core.PersistentArrayMap(null, 2, [new cljs.core.Keyword(null, "foo", "foo", 1014005816), new cljs.core.PersistentArrayMap(null, 1, [new cljs.core.Keyword(null, "init", "init", 1017141378), circle.foo.init], null), new cljs.core.Keyword(null, "bar", "bar", 1014001541), new cljs.core.PersistentArrayMap(null, 1, [new cljs.core.Keyword(null, "init", "init", 1017141378), circle.bar.init], null)], null);